"Adaptive Quality of Service Architecture"

 Such kernel packages have an EXTRAVERSION with a "-gs-x.y" suffix added, with respect to the original kernel packages.
 This results into a kernel for which the output of the "uname -r" command has the extra-suffix as well.
 Please, take this into account if you need to compile or use additional kernel modules that are not included in the Vanilla kernel tree.

-• aquosa-mod_reserve-x.y.z: main sources of the AQuoSA mod_reserve component, an Apache2 module (available for Linux) which extends Apache allowing to reserve a certain CPU bandwidth for the provisioning of a service.
+• aquosa-mod_reserve, containing the Resource Reservation Module for Apache, which extends Apache allowing to reserve a certain CPU bandwidth for the provisioning of a service

-• aquosa-build, containing the all-in-one download and compilation script:
+• aquosa-build, containing the all-in-one download and compilation script (obsolete).

 Latest news